TimDykes/mpi_ports/README.md

 # Testing MPI Ports API
 -------
 ## Local machine / OpenMPI

+Default build is for Cray MPICH, swap environment option in Makefile to build for OpenMPI.

 ### Without a nameserver

 Default build is without a nameserver, the server passes the MPI port name by writing to a file (port.txt) and the client reads from this.
 To test: